-Middle School Schedule & Student Support Taskforce
+Middle School Out-of-School Time Taskforce

 In alignment with the Strategic Plan, St. Louis Park Public Schools completed a School Start/End Times Study in March of 2019.
 The School Board voted to change the school start and end times for students beginning in the 2020-21 school year.